 According to studies, Memphis is one of top 12 cities with high levels of pollen.
 Here are several ways to properly prepare you for the upcoming seasonal changes to potentially prevent any serious allergic reactions or sinus infections.

 - Start your spring cleaning early.
 Sweeping out the winter cobwebs and dusting light fixtures, decorations around the house and washing curtains are just a few examples.
 It is important to sweep and mop or vacuum all floors.
 This will help remove any pollen and dander build-up over the winter months and clear out the air.

-- Wearing proper clothes and protective gear like a face mask and gloves while cleaning can also help prevent reactions.
-Because dust and pollen stick to you hair and clothes, it is important to wash yourself and clothes properly after cleaning.
+- Wearing proper clothing and protective gear like a face mask and gloves while cleaning can also help prevent reactions.
+Because dust and pollen stick to your hair and clothes, it is important to wash yourself and your clothes properly after cleaning.

 - Schedule an appointment with your physician.
 You can get proper testing done to figure out what triggers your allergies.
 Sinus and allergy specialists can then diagnose medications and other directions to keep you healthy.